|Looking for free financial help for cancer patients?|

 The Cancer Financial Assistance Coalition (CFAC)

-This is a group or a coalition of financial assistance organizations that have joined forces to assist cancer patients collectively.
-They collaborate and communication among member organizations, to provide financial resources to the cancer patients.
-In addition, they link patients to other programs that provide financial and educational assistance.
+This is a group or a coalition of financial assistance organizations that have joined forces to collectively assist cancer patients.
+They collaborate and communicate among member organizations to provide financial resources to cancer patients.
+Also, they link patients to other programs that provide financial and educational assistance.
 The coalition also advocates on behalf of the cancer patients.
 The organization, being a coalition, does not directly respond to individual requests for financial help.

 American Life Fund

 Cancer patients are 2.5 times more likely to file for bankruptcy compared to those without.
-Also, cancer costs are continually increasing, the company helps late-stage cancer patients to access cash from their insurance policies.
+Also, cancer costs are continually increasing.
+The company helps late-stage cancer patients to access cash from their insurance policies.
 This is achieved chiefly through a viatical settlement.
-The cash payment from this settlement is then used to carter for the medical bills.
-Also, everyday expenses in case of loss of income or alternative treatment.
+The cash payment from this settlement is then used to cater to the medical bills and everyday expenses in case of loss of income or alternative treatment.
 The company promises a free, easy, fast, and 100% confidential process.